 Merit: Demonstrates a very good standard of knowledge and understanding of material, and a consistently good ability to apply it effectively.
+[This descriptor applies only to candidates who commenced their studies in 2018-19 or afterwards.]

 Pass: Demonstrates overall a good standard of knowledge and familiarity with material, and the ability to apply it effectively.